JSJ decompositions and polytopes for two-generator one-relator groups: JSJ-theory and algebraically hyperbolic groups

-\p{Existence} We start by proving that certain \CSA{} groups have \Z{}-JSJ decompositions.
-To do this we follow the analogous existence proof for hyperbolic groups \cite[Section 9.5]{Guirardel2017JSJ} \cite[Section 4]{dahmani2011isomorphism}.
+We start by proving that certain \CSA{} groups have \Z{}-JSJ decompositions.
+To do this we follow the analogous existence proof for hyperbolic groups (see for example \cite[Section 9.5]{Guirardel2017JSJ} or \cite[Sections 4.3 \& 4.4]{dahmani2011isomorphism}), although an extra step is needed to deal with the existence of cyclic subgroups not contained in $\widetilde{\mathbb{Z}}$.

 We restrict ourselves to those \CSA{} groups whose JSJ decompositions have no flexible vertices.
-This sidesteps subtleties in the proof for hyperbolic groups (see the discussion following Remark 9.29 of \cite{Guirardel2017JSJ}, or \cite[Remark 4.13]{dahmani2011isomorphism}), and is the only situation used in this paper.
-Our existence result actually gives the existence of a canonical \Z{}-JSJ tree $T_{\mathcal{Z}_{\max}}$ which has certain nice properties (e.g. invariant under group automorphisms).
+This sidesteps subtleties in the proof for hyperbolic groups (see the discussion following Remark 9.29 of \cite{Guirardel2017JSJ}, or \cite[Remark 4.13]{dahmani2011isomorphism}), but is the only situation used in this paper.

+\p{The cyclic collapsed tree of cylinders {\boldmath$T_{\operatorname{JSJ}}$}} Let $G$ be a finitely generated one-ended \CSA{} group.
+Then $G$ admits a canonical JSJ tree $T_{\operatorname{JSJ}}$, namely the \emph{cyclic collapsed tree of cylinders} of Guirardel--Levitt \cite[Theorem 9.5]{Guirardel2017JSJ}.
+This is a bipartite tree with vertex set $V_0(T_{\operatorname{JSJ}})\sqcup V_1(T_{\operatorname{JSJ}})$, where $V_0(T_{\operatorname{JSJ}})$ consists of non-elementary vertices and $V_1(T_{\operatorname{JSJ}})$ consists of elementary vertices.
+Note that edge groups are subgroups of finite index in the vertex groups of elementary vertices, essentially since non-trivial subgroups of $\mathbb Z$ are of finite index.
+The action $G\curvearrowright T_{\operatorname{JSJ}}$ is \emph{minimal}, that is $T_{\operatorname{JSJ}}$ has no proper $G$-invariant sub-tree (this is an ambient assumption in Guirardel--Levitt's monograph \cite[Section 1.2]{Guirardel2017JSJ}).
+We adapt this tree to obtain a canonical \Z{}-JSJ tree $T_{\mathbb{Z}_{\max}}$, which also has certain nice properties (e.g.\ invariance under group automorphisms).

+There are two obstacles to overcome for $T_{\operatorname{JSJ}}$.
+Firstly, elementary vertex groups may be contained in non-cyclic abelian subgroups, and secondly, elementary vertex groups may not be maximal abelian.